Annie677/me/week3/readme.md

 In the exercise2, there is a completed guessing game.
 “import random" and "randomint()" are able to create a random number.

+In the exercise4, the binary_search is a way for picking up the right number faster.
+The binary search will divide the number list into two parts, then it will looking up the right number in the "low part" or "high part".
+If the right number is higher than the middle number, then it will use the "high part" which is faster and easier than looking up the number in the whole list.